acesadaf/Entity-Relationship-Identifier-/README.md

 # Entity-Relationship-Identifier
 A deep Natural Language Processing pipeline which successfully classifies the relationship between two marked entities.
 This relationship is a two-part identity: first, we must classify the nature of the relationship between the entities, and then we must classify the direction of that relationship.
+To clarify "direction", suppose we have two entities e1 and e2, who are related by the Component-Whole relation.
+The directiction of the relationship will identify whether e1 is a component of e2 (the whole) or vice versa.
 This Readme will briefly go over the features used, the libraries necessary to run this, and results.

 ## Feature Engineering